 Rsync is a great file and folder-coping tool for Linux systems.
-It can also be used to synchronize files and directories between two systems or on the same host.
+It can also synchronize files and directories between two systems or on the same host.

-Rsync is a great file copying and file synchronization tool for Linux systems.
+Rsync is a significant file copying and file synchronization tool for Linux systems.
 Not too sure if there are Windows versions or similar software that works for Windows systems.

-It’s a great tool to use to copy files and directories between two networked systems.
+It’s an excellent tool for copying files and directories between two networked systems.

-This brief tutorial shows you some of the options one can use with Rsync tools to copy files.
+This brief tutorial shows you some options to copy files with Rsync tools.
 After reading this tutorial, you’ll be able to install and use Rsync to copy files and folders to another location.

 Installing Rsync on Ubuntu

 Before you can use Rsync on Ubuntu, you must first install it.
 To install the software tool on Ubuntu, run the commands below.

 sudo apt-get update sudo apt-get -y install rsync